Manawatāwhi / Three Kings Islands: Manawatāwhi / Great Island

 With an area of 4.04 km2, Manawatāwhi / Great Island is by far the largest island of the group.
 A northeastern peninsula, with an area of about 1 km2, is almost cut off by a 200 m wide but more than 80 m high isthmus formed by North West Bay and South East Bay.
 The island reaches an elevation of 295 m in the western part, while the peninsula is up to 184 m high near its western cliffs.
-The southern portion consists of the Tasman Valley, a series of rolling hills that draining into the Tasman Stream.
+The southern portion consists of the Tasman Valley, a series of rolling hills that drain into the Tasman Stream.
 Most of the Māori archaeological features on the islands are found in this area.

 Oromaki / North East Island

 A smaller island about 0.10 km2 in size and reaching a height of 111 m, approximately 1 km northeast of Manawatāwhi.
-The island is surrounded by 70-90m high cliffs.
+The island is surrounded by 70–90m high cliffs.
 Māori stonework and terracing can be found on the island.